Close-up of stem cells with text about stem cells.

 Where are Stem Cells Found?

-Two types of stem cells are used in research and therapies: autologous cells and Allogeneic cells.
-Autologous means from the patient’s own body while Allogeneic implies donated stem cells from a person other than the recipient.
+Two types of stem cells are used in research and therapies: autologous and Allogeneic cells.
+Autologous stem cells are from the patient’s body, while Allogeneic stem cells are donated from a person other than the recipient.

-Autologous cells are found dispersed throughout our body, and they are typically named based on which particular phase of development or body part they are found in.
+Autologous cells are found dispersed throughout our body and are typically named based on which particular phase of development or body part they are found in.
 The “birth” of a stem cell occurs in the bone marrow region, and they are then released into the bloodstream to allow proliferation through the entire body.
-Our blood circulation allows transport to these cells throughout the body.
-After an injury or accident, the cells/tissue near the site of injury releases a chemical known as cytokines which act as a beacon of distress to help recruit new stem and progenitor cells to the area of damage in a migration process that is known as homing.
+Our blood circulation allows the transport of these cells throughout the body.
+After an injury or accident, the cells/tissue near the injury site releases a chemical known as cytokines, which act as a beacon of distress to help recruit new stem and progenitor cells to the area of damage in a migration process known as homing.

 Natural reduction of Circulating Mesenchymal Cells in Humans as we age